-- Rule 1-5-3: All catchers must use either a throat guard or a hockey style helmet. - Rule 1-5-4 Penalty: If a player is found not to have the required protective equipment while playing, they will be removed from the playing field by the umpiring crew until equipment can be implemented. - Rule 2-33-1: Speed-Up Rule.
+- Rule 1-5-4 Penalty: If a player is found not to have the required protective equipment while playing, they will be removed from the playing field by the umpiring crew until equipment can be implemented. - Rule 2-33-1: Speed-Up Rule.
 A team at-bat may forgo their remaining outs in an inning by simply notifying the plate umpire of their intention to do so during any dead ball.
 For each out that is surrendered, the next batter in the lineup is recorded as an out.
 Upon notification, the half inning is immediately over, the defensive team leaves the field, and the team at-bat takes the field.